t1ww/AnotherLands-main-project/AnotherLands md/designs/master_notes.md

 - Crafting system with towns generation templates.
 - World explorations with wildland templates.
 ### Long-Term Goals
-Develop multiplayer features once the core gameplay loop is complete.
+- Develop multiplayer features once the core gameplay loop is complete.
-Potentially expand ocean edges for extra late-game content.
+- Potentially expand ocean edges for extra late-game content.
-Polish NPC generation & persistence system.
+- Polish NPC generation & persistence system.
-Expand town features & interactions.
+- Expand town features & interactions.
-Optional Goals
+### Optional Goals
-Make unforgettable beautiful scenery designs.
+- Make unforgettable beautiful scenery designs.
-Implement a quest system with well-written, rewarding content.
+- Implement a quest system with well-written, rewarding content.
-Sand-box content area.
+- Sand-box content area.

 # 11. Extra ideas
-- Inventories idea: so in the way it saved is that in each towns there’s storage, and these storage are able to connect to inventory, thus saving items, so the items during the run will drop; ideas is that we might let player upgrades inventory slots that makes that slot not drop item, i can also give bigger stack size, etc

-- Beastiary ui's hub page, a page where player can see the entire game's content.
-Which it will give player warning that it includes spoilers, use progression guide to avoid spoilers.

-- Progression guide built-in to the beastiary ui’s hub page, showing list of things players could get, categorized, just like how wiki would be.
-Which are shown based on what’s available for the player currently based on area visited and resources in inventory.

-+ > Killing a creature will unlocks its info in progression guide, which also will allow player to see their heath bar, this is important for tamer to know when to stop attacking avoiding killing it.
+## Inventory System Idea

+- Each town has storage units that connect directly to the player’s inventory, allowing items to be safely stored between runs.
+- Items carried during exploration runs may be dropped unless secured in storage.
+- Potential upgrades include:
+  - **Protected Slots:** Prevent certain inventory slots from dropping items.
+  - **Expanded Stack Sizes:** Increase the maximum quantity of items per slot.
+  - **Additional Inventory Slots:** Provide more room for collected items.

 ## Crafting System Update:
   Crafting will draw inspiration from *Minecraft-style speed crafting*, using custom irregular grids.
 The intended item’s outline will appear faintly on the grid as a reference.